ssurgents/ssurgents.github.io/README.md

 ## Objectives

 Neither the SSuRGents engine nor the Sonolus app has any concept of theme cards or storing score records.
-They are NOT intended to replace the full experience of the original SuperStar rhythm games.
+This project is *NOT* intended to replace the full experience of the original SuperStar rhythm games.

 Instead, this project is intended to be enjoyed solely for the rhythm gameplay itself, and (in the future) as a space for creative extensions of the gameplay.
 It hopes to provide a way to play any song and any beatmap, free from the following:

 - ❌ gacha elements or payment-based advantages
-- ❌ rate limit on gameplay attempts by requiring the spending of a token
+- ❌ resource-based limit on gameplay attempts
 - ❌ incentive to grind particular songs rather than playing whichever you enjoy
 - ❌ dependence on a single provider of songs/beatmaps
 - ❌ withholding of any song(s) for reasons like "end-of-service" or "injunction"